remotion-dev/remotion/packages/docs/docs/lambda/getawsclient.md

 ### `region`

-One of the [supported regions](/docs/lambda/region-selection) of Remotion Lambda, for which the client should be instantiated
+One of the [supported regions](/docs/lambda/region-selection) of Remotion Lambda, for which the client should be instantiated.

 ### `service`